If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 That is why it is essential to go to the doctor periodically.
 You can qualify for excellent rates by keeping your condition in check.
 Some people complain of headaches, shortness of breath, or even nosebleeds.
 However, these symptoms usually aren’t reached until a life-threatening stage is present.

-This means that high blood pressure has escalated to an advanced stage.
+This means that your high blood pressure has escalated to a possible advanced stage and you would not even know it.
 This is when the condition is at a dangerous point.

 The most important aspect of high blood pressure is that there are no symptoms at all.
-You may feel perfectly normal, but your blood pressure may be dangerous.
-This is why annual visits to your doctor’s office are so necessary.
+You may feel perfectly normal, but your blood pressure may be putting you at serious risk.
+This is why semi-annual visits to your doctor’s office are so necessary.

 Your blood pressure check should be the first step in your office visits to your doctor.
 Then, as the doctors should do, pressure checks on both arms.
 This is to see if there is any difference in pressure readings.
 Finally, your doctor will use the correct size cuff to fit your arm size properly.